Kow1214/Youtube-Data-Harvesting-and-Warehousing/README.md

 ## Prerequisites

-## pip install the below packages in command prompt:
+## pip install the below packages in terminal:

 - pymongo
 - psycopg2